anthonyblackham/emerald/_posts/2019-05-06-ginger-beer.md

 - Spiciness: 2/5
 - Overall: 3/5

-This ginger beer has some lemon and lime and as a result tastest a bit like a ginger beer with a sprite base.
+This ginger beer has some lemon and lime and as a result tastes a bit like a ginger beer with a sprite base.
 It's one of the cheaper ginger beers and is a little closer to the line of a brew than a soda, but still tastes sweeter and a bit fruitier than some of the other ginger beers.
 It's not my top pick but it isn't bad.

 ### **C. Bruce Cost:**